Custom Microsoft® Word and Excel Templates

 I trust you will set up your Word styles and use them to apply the required formatting.
 How long will it take to set the styles?
 Minutes?

 What if you didn’t know about styles, how long would you spend formatting 50 pages?
 Less than 30 minutes?

 If you had an appropriate template on which to base the report, then you would spend little time at all, because the template would supply all the styles ready-made.
-And it would supply you with a customised ribbon to make applying the formatting easy — no need to contemplate signing up for DMW’s Intermediate Word Training Course, then!
+And it would supply you with a customised ribbon to make applying the formatting easy — so no need to contemplate signing up for DMW’s Intermediate Word Training Course.